 The title Murmur refers to Michael Stipe’s virtual incomprehensibility on R.E.M.’s debut album.
 Murmur is an excellent start for the band’s career; the group already had their entire sound worked out, and they’d only become more mainstream and less interesting.
 The key R.E.M. elements are recognisable on Murmur; Michael Stipe’s arty and cryptic lyrics, Peter Buck’s jangly guitars and Mike Mill’s harmonies are all present.
 ‘Radio Free Europe’ was the band’s first minor hit, but there are a ton of great tracks like the piano-laced ‘Shaking Through’, the cryptic indie of ‘Pilgrimage’, and the closing anthem ‘West of the Fields’.

 I didn’t include the 1982 EP Chronic Town on this album countdown, but if you enjoy Murmur it’s well worth hearing.

 R.E.M. took a step toward the mainstream with Lifes Rich Pageant, enlisting John Mellencamp’s producer, who gave them a more commercial and rock-oriented sound, with Stipe’s vocals higher in the mix.
-Although R.E.M. lose some mystique in the process, the more direct sound is helpful, resulting in my favourite R.E.M. album.
+Although R.E.M. lose some of their southern mystique in the process, the more direct sound results in my favourite R.E.M. album.
 It’s packed with overlooked classics – the opening ‘Begin the Begin’, the lovely guitar solo on ‘Flowers of Guatemala’, and the hard-hitting chorus of ‘Cuyahoga’.